CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

 - cf. <https://github.com/lurk101/pshell>
 - Uses internal flash by default with LittleFS, SD card support for VGA board
 - Could be reworked to implement the terminal as an embedded VGA console
+- Project archived on 2025-02-18 after work on RP2350 support

 ### **pt52-lua** by **DarkElevenAngel**